tslmy/md.js/README.md

 * `InstancedArrows.ts` – Batched instanced arrows (velocity & net force) with per‑frame normalization & capping.
 * `drawingHelpers.ts` - Helper functions that plot boxes and lines.
 Tightly coupled to THREE.js currently.
 * `coloringAndDataSheet.ts` - Seeds colors for particles and adds rows to the HUD/Data Sheet.
+* `wrapMarkers.ts` - When PBC is applied, the simulation is bound by a box.
+Any particle attempting to cross this box will be wrapped ("teleported") to the opposite face.
+To facilitate visual intuition, a transient ring marker will be drawn on the exit point and another on the entry point.
+The visual style is inspired by [the video game series, _Portal_](https://en.wikipedia.org/wiki/Portal_(series)).
+* `trajectory.ts` -
 * `persist.ts` - Stores and loads information about visual aids, such as trejectories and particle colors.
 Note that velocity & net force arrows are not persisted, because they can be derived from simulation state data that are persisted in the engine module.

 ### Public (Test) Surface